2012 Grand Prix SAR La Princesse Lalla Meryem

 The 2012 Grand Prix SAR La Princesse Lalla Meryem was a professional women's tennis tournament played on outdoor clay courts.
 It was the twelfth edition of the tournament which was part of the WTA International tournaments of the 2012 WTA Tour.
-It took place in Fés, Morocco between 23 and 29 April 2012.
+It took place in Fés, Morocco from 23 to 29 April 2012.
 Qualifier Kiki Bertens won the singles title.